 First, take a minute to just enjoy being in your garden.

 Now you already have a plan: numbers 3, 4, 5,and 6 are where your fall garden going to be.
-(Or cover crops.)
+(Or cover crops, or mulch.)

 Number 1 is doing okay and might just need some compost one of these days.

 Number 2 is where you concentrate your efforts.
 This is the part of the garden that will fail without help, but is in good enough shape that your help won't be in vain.

 Let's deal with zones 3, 4, 5, and 6 first.
 If the combined area is small, pull everything out.
 Or get out the hoe and take it down.
 Then, either plant fall crops there right now, or cover it up until you can plant. (use a tarp, mulch, cardboard, plywood, bedspread--anything to keep weeds from undoing your work.)

 If your renewal zone is larger and out of hand and you don't have time to deal with it, stomp it down with your feet, water it well, and put cardboard or a tarp over it.
 In a month it will be composted and ready for your fall transplants or your cover crop seed.
 Keeping it covered not only kills the weeds, it allows the worms to come to the surface and eat them.
 They will also fluff the soil up for you.

 The stomping and covering shouldn't take more than an hour, once you have located the cardboard, mulch, or tarp.
 And trust me, it will make you feel great.